quchen/articles/fbut.md

 The practical advice here is that you should surround your `--` in whitespace to be sure it's a comment.

-(Note how Githubs parser displays this wrong in the markdown rendering because of precisely these corner cases.)
+(Note how GitHub's parser displays this wrong in the markdown rendering because of precisely these corner cases.)

 ### Block comments